 Introduction: I have had a long-standing interest in sex differences in the brain and the roles of steroid hormones, genes, and markers of immune function in understanding sex differences in psychiatric disorders and their comorbidity with general medicine.
 I believe that an understanding of these pathways will provide knowledge for the development of novel sex-dependent therapeutic discovery.
-For over 30 years at Harvard Medical School, I have been working with colleagues that span Harvard schools and departments and other collaborative institutions that integrate fields of study, methods of analysis, and levels of study from basic to clinical to tackle issues of sex differences in medicine and women's health.
-Little is known about how sex differences in healthy brain development may or may not deviate in producing neuropsychiatric pathology and the impact on treatment.
+For >30 years at Harvard, I have been working with colleagues that span Harvard schools and departments and other collaborative institutions that integrate fields of study, methods of analysis, and levels of study from basic to clinical to tackle issues of sex differences in medicine and women's health.
+Relatively little is known about how sex differences in healthy brain development may or may not deviate in producing pathology and the impact on treatment.
 Further, clinical decisions based on research are primarily based on data from males that are often inappropriate for females, even for disorders (like depression) in which women predominate.
 Given the gap between the clinical and scientific importance of studying sex effects in medicine and the relative paucity of studies on these issues, the history of my work has contributed to moving this field forward.

-Finally, I have spent my career building research and educational infrastructure to foster collaborative efforts to understand mechanisms that explain sex differences in health and disease across disciplines and methods of study and to provide a source of knowledge and training for future young scientists and clinicians in women’s health and sex differences in medicine.
-In the service of this, I have been the PI of a Harvard-wide junior faculty training program (ORWH-NICHD K12 HD051959-06) called Building Interdisciplinary Careers in Women's Health (BIRCWH) with ours targeted to "Hormones and Genes in Women's Health: From Bench to Bedside".
-The translational focus is training the next generation to investigate and incorporate our knowledge of sex differences in medicine, and/or women's health specifically, into their academic and clinical careers in medicine.
+Finally, I have spent my career educating the next generation of scientists and clinicians to study sex differences in health and disease across disciplines and methods and providing resources for their careers in women’s health and sex differences in medicine.
+In the service of this for >15 years, I have been the PI of a Harvard-wide junior faculty training program (ORWH-NICHD K12 HD051959-06) called Building Interdisciplinary Careers in Women's Health (BIRCWH) with ours targeted to "Hormones and Genes in Women's Health: From Bench to Bedside".
+With a translational focus, BIRCWH is training the next generation to investigate sex differences in medicine, and/or women's health specifically, and incorporate the knowledge into their academic and clinical careers in medicine.